CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Introduction

-Then, for user representation, {\method} adopts a graph neural network (GNN) based user encoder, not only to effectively aggregate the embeddings of a user’s clicked articles but also to leverage mutual complementary information from other users (i.e., collaborative signals).
-Then, the embeddings of a target user and a candidate article are fed into a click predictor to decide whether the target user will click the candidate news (i.e., \textit{primary task}).
+\textbf{Click and category predictors}.
+The embeddings of a target user and a candidate article are fed into a click predictor to decide whether the user will click the candidate news (i.e., \textit{primary task}).
 All of the model parameters of {\method} are learned based on the \textit{click prediction loss}.
-In addition to the primary task, we incorporate a category prediction into the process of {\method} as an \textit{auxiliary task}, which provides supplementary supervisory signals (i.e., category prediction loss) to guide the news encoder to be trained for better intent disentanglement (i.e., category-guided intent disentanglement).
+In addition to the primary task, we incorporate a \textit{category prediction} into the process of {\method} as an \textit{auxiliary task}, which provides supplementary supervisory signals to guide the news encoder to be trained for better intent disentanglement.

 \textbf{Contributions}.
-The main contributions of this work are as follows. \begin{itemize}[leftmargin=10pt] \item \textbf{Crucial Challenges}: We identify two crucial yet under-explored challenges for accurate personalized news recommendations: (C1) comprehending manifold intents and (C2) differentiating varying post-read preferences of news articles.
+The main contributions of this work are as follows. \begin{itemize}[leftmargin=10pt] \item \textbf{Challenges}: We identify three crucial yet under-explored challenges for accurate personalized news recommendation: (C1) comprehending manifold intents coupled within a news article, (C2) differentiating varying post-read preferences of news articles, and (C3) addressing the cold-start user problem.

-\item \textbf{Novel Framework}: We propose a novel framework for personalized news recommendation, {\method} that effectively tackles both challenges by employing (1) category-guided intent disentanglement and (2) consistency-based news representation.
-We also incorporate a category prediction into the training of {\method} as an auxiliary task to enhance intent disentanglement.
+\item \textbf{Framework}: We propose a novel framework for personalized news recommendation, {\method}, that effectively addresses the three challenges by employing (1) category-guided intent disentanglement, (2) consistency-based news representation, and (3) GNN-enhanced hybrid user representation.